A distinguished auction

 This is evident in the digital interfaces and processes that still reflect the traditional auctioning underneath the clock.

 The challenge now is to modernize the real-time auction using the public cloud, while navigating a complex environment where users resist change.

-Processes and tools to mimic the physical auction
+Architecture of processes and tools that mimic the physical auction

-Modernizing technology stack by migrating from monolithic applications to microservices and replacing old desktop applications with web-based technologies, while emphasizing user needs in the development process of an almost greenfield system.
+Modernizing the technology stack by migrating from monolithic applications to microservices and replacing old desktop applications with web-based technologies.
+All the while emphasizing user needs in the development process of an almost greenfield system.